PrairieLearn/PrairieLearn/apps/prairielearn/src/admin_queries/README.md

   - A JS or TS file with a default function that performs the necessary actions and returns the resulting data.
   - A SQL file with a query that returns a table, and potentially also performs an INSERT, UPDATE, or other action.

-If a JS or TS file is provided, it must export a function that returns an object of type AdministratorQueryResult.
+If a JS or TS file is provided, it must export a function that returns an object of type `AdministratorQueryResult`.
 For example:

 ```ts
 import type { AdministratorQueryResult } from './types/index.types.js';